 Supporting an autistic person requires a lot from caregivers and supervisors.
 Several things are important when giving guidance:

-- Use concrete language for people with autism.
+- Use specific language for people with autism.
 Short sentences, no chattering.

 - A person with autism can often only perform one thing at a time (no talking and watching at the same time).